Skip to main content

 Standard accounts eliminate commissions but widen spreads to approximately 0.8–1.2 pips.
 For most active traders, the raw account with commission works out cheaper overall.

-How We Test Brokers
+How We Compare Brokers

 FAQ